developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 **ColorPressed -** Used to specify the color of the selected key when the key is pressed.
 Changes appear on the device simulator when the key is pressed.

 **Image -** Used to specify an image to fill the space of the selected key.
 After selection, the image appears immediately on the device simulator.
-When the Layout is saved, selected image(s) are embedded within the “.encripted” file.
-Supports .jpg and .png image file formats.
+When the Layout is saved, selected image(s) are embedded within the “.encrypted” file.
+Supports `.jpg` and `.png` image file formats.

 **ImagePressed -** Used to specify an image to be displayed when the button is pressed.
 After selection, the image appears on the device simulator when the button is pressed.
-When the Layout is saved, selected image(s) are embedded within the “.encripted” file.
-Supports .jpg and .png image file formats.
+When the Layout is saved, selected image(s) are embedded within the “.encrypted” file.
+Supports `.jpg` and `.png` image file formats.

-##### Feedback properties
+### Feedback properties

 **HapticFeedback -** Used to control whether the device vibrates when the selected button is clicked.
 Set the value to “true” to vibrate (default = false).
 **Duration -** Used to specify the duration (in ms) of vibration when the “Haptic Feedback” property is set to true (default = 40 ms).

-##### Additional Features
+### Additional Features

 **Drag -** The key position is changeable by dragging the key within the key layout/background.

-**Resize -** The key width and height are resizable by dragging the right and bottom corners (respectively) within the key layout/background.
+**Resize -** The key width and height are re-sizable by dragging the right and bottom edges within the key layout/background.

 **ArrowUp -** The top position of the selected key is changeable by pressing up arrow on the host computer’s keyboard.